LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Percentage of error correcting packets per data packet in each video frame.

-   ..
-Warning:: Higher values can correct for more network packet loss, but at the cost of increasing bandwidth usage.
+   .. warning:: Higher values can correct for more network packet loss, but at the cost of increasing bandwidth usage.

 **Default**
    ``20``